gndrmnn/nodepool/doc/source/azure.rst

       :default: true

       Specify custom behavior of validation of SSH host keys.
-When set to False, nodepool-launcher will not ssh-keyscan nodes after they are booted.
-This might be needed if nodepool-launcher and the nodes it launches are on different networks.
+When set to true, this helps ensure that nodes are ready to receive SSH connections before they are handed off to the Zuul scheduler.
+When set to false, nodepool-launcher will not ssh-keyscan nodes after they are booted.
+This might be needed if nodepool-launcher and the nodes it launches are on different networks, where the launcher is unable to reach the nodes directly.
 The default value is true.

    .. attr:: rate
       :type: float seconds